DasJott/mkjni/README.md

 Options:

--p, --pkg <package>       Packages to be included (Vala --pkg and pkg-config)

--j, --jns <package>       The Java namespace (package) to be created
+-p, --pkg <package>       Packages to be included (Vala --pkg and pkg-config) -j, --jns <package>       The Java namespace (package) to be created -d                        Create Java file in package directory -o                        Only compile, do not link
+-t                        Use tmp directory for processing -v                        Verbose - tell what's going on

 -h, --help                for showing help

 Note: mkjni creates all files (and directories for java packages) in the directory where it is called.

 Example:

-  mkjni -f myclass.vala -c MyClass -p de.dasjott.myclass -l superjni
+  mkjni -v -t -f myclass.vala -c MyClass -j de.dasjott.myclass -l superjni

-After the files are generated you can compile your lib which is included by the java class:

-  gcc -shared -fPIC $(pkg-config --cflags --libs glib-2.0) -I/usr/lib/jvm/java-1.7.0-openjdk-amd64/include -olibsuperjni.so myclass.c de_dasjott_myclass_MyClass.c

-while the -I parameter has to specify the directory where to find the jni.h!
+You should be provided with a result like libsuperjni.so for this example and a Java file MyClass.java in your current directory.